alecmuffett/ready-made-twitter-searches/raw-searches.md

     OR "encryption"
     OR "encryptions"
     OR "endToEndEncryption"
+    )
+AND (
+    ( ## audience keywords
+	"child"
+	OR "children"
+	OR "kid"
+	OR "kids"
+	OR "parent"
+	OR "parents"
+	OR "teen"
+	OR "teenager"
+	OR "teens"
+	)
-    OR (
+    OR ( ## scope-narrowed actors
 	(
 	    "facebook"
 	    OR "instagram"
 	    OR "messenger"
+	    OR "online"
 	    OR "whatsapp"
 	    )
 	AND (
-	    "harms"
+	    "safe"
+	    OR "safety"
 	    OR "privacy"
-	    OR "safety"
 	    )
 	)
     )